KeyboardKit/website/collections/_posts/2025/2025-09-15-keyboardkit-10-beta.md

 The `KeyboardLayout` now uses iPad Pro layouts on all iPad devices, and on macOS, tvOS & visionOS.

-The `KeyboardView` has a lot less init arguments, which makes it a lot easier to use and customize.
+The `KeyboardView` has a fewer init arguments, which makes it a lot easier to use and customize.
+The final release may remove even a few more arguments.

 ## Conclusion

 KeyboardKit 10 is a huge step forward for the library and for KeyboardKit as a product.
 Please give this new developer preview a try and let us know if you run into any bugs or problems.

-For more info and to download the documentaton, please see the [KeyboardKit 10 release notes]({{page.release}}).
+For more info and to download the documentation, please see the [KeyboardKit 10 release notes]({{page.release}}).
 This page also contains a list of breaking changes that you should be aware of when updating.

 We hope you will love using KeyboardKit 10.